 The Gateway can be plugged into the service jack of the boiler, or you can connect it to the EMS bus via the thermostat wires instead.
 In the latter case you need to use the 12V adapter.

-Because the Gateway is an ‘always on’ device it contains high quality components like Panasonic and Murata capacitors for maximum longevity of the device.
+Because the Gateway is an ‘always on’ device it contains high quality components like Panasonic, Samsung and Murata components for maximum longevity of the device.

 Included in the kit: